huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 Notice that you can use the `?` character only inside the alias of an imported task (usually a condition).
 A fully qualified task name can not contain the `?` because its use is illegal in Java class names.
 Also, notice that the `?` character is not required for conditions, you might want to use a different naming convention such as `isDoorLocked` or the more verbose `doorLockedCondition`.
 It's totally up to you.
 Personally, I prefer the final `?` but it's just a matter of taste.

 You can look into the [ParseAndRunTest](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/tests/ParseAndRunTest.java) class for a simple example of how to load a behavior tree into memory from a file.

-## Task Attributes and Constraints ##
-The framework provides two annotations that are used at runtime by the [BehaviorTreeParser](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/BehaviorTreeParser.html) as metadata to identify task attributes and check task constraints:

-- [@TaskConstraint](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html): ideally, any task class should be annotated with this annotation to be properly recognized by the parser.
-However this is not strictly required.
-Note that `TaskConstraint` is annotated with `@Inherited` and in turn [Task](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/Task.html) is annotated with `@TaskConstraint`.
-This means that you don't have to annotate a task class with `@TaskConstraint` if the constraint of its superclass is the same.
-On the other hand, you can use `@TaskConstraint` to "override" the constraint of its superclass.
-Also, the annotation `TaskConstraint` has two properties:
-  * [minChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#minChildren--) specifies the minimum number of allowed children; defaults to `0`
-  * [maxChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#maxChildren--) specifies the maximum number of allowed children; defaults to `Integer.MAX_VALUE`
-- [@TaskAttribute](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html): any task attribute must be annotated with this annotation to be properly recognized by the parser.
-This annotation has two properties:
-  * [name](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#name--) specifies the name of the attribute; if omitted the field's name is used instead.
-This gives you the capability to use attribute names that are illegal field names in Java, like for instance reserved keywords such as `switch`, `case`, `class` and so on
-  * [required](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#required--) specifies whether the attribute is mandatory or optional; defaults to `false`

 ## Behavior Tree Libraries ##